 Hearing about Du Bois’ time at Fisk was one of the main reasons Lassiter decided to attend a historically black college, Johnson C. Smith University in Charlotte, N.C., where he says his professors were “deeply rooted” in the works of Du Bois.
 He read “The Philadelphia Negro” and more of Du Bois’ writings, and he and his classmates would argue about the pronunciation of Du Bois’ name, whether it had a French inflection, “Do-bwah.”
 (Du Bois is said to have insisted on the English pronunciation.)

 While studying at Penn’s School of Social Policy & Practice, where he received his master’s degree in 2001, Lassiter was a fellow at the W.E.B.
 Du Bois Collective Research Institute, an interdisciplinary center formerly located in the Graduate School of Education.

 A scholar and activist in the Du Bois-ian tradition, Lassiter says Du Bois was one of the reasons he went into social work.

 “As a social worker, I’m always seeing black humanity from a strength-based perspective,” he says.
 “As a social worker, I’m always mindful of the very souls of black folk.”

-Lassiter, who serves on the Board of Trustees for the Community College of Philadelphia and the Philadelphia Prison System, says a lot of the emerging themes in “The Philadelphia Negro”—such as a permanent underclass, the construction of the ghetto, and African Americans being trapped by spatial segregation—are still prevalent today.
+Lassiter, executive director of the Pennsylvania Human Relations Commission, says a lot of the emerging themes in “The Philadelphia Negro”—such as a permanent underclass, the construction of the ghetto, and African Americans being trapped by spatial segregation—are still prevalent today.
 He says Du Bois can be read on multiple levels, and should be required reading in education, social policy, law, urban studies, art and design, cartography, philosophy, African-American studies, and religion.